-Option 1B : The British Experience of Warfare, 1803-1945 Question Indicative content 1 Answers will be credited according to their deployment of material in relation to the qualities outlined in the generic mark scheme.
+: The British Experience of Warfare, 1803-1945 Question Indicative content 1 Answers will be credited according to their deployment of material in relation to the qualities outlined in the generic mark scheme.
 The indicative content below is not prescriptive and candidates are not required to include all the material which is indicated as relevant.
 Other relevant material not suggested below must also be credited.
-Candidates must analyse and evaluate the sources to consider how far the historian could make use of them to investigate the abilities of Winston Churchill as a wartime political leader in the years 1940-45.
-Source 1 The following points could be made about the origin and nature of the source and applied when evaluating the use of selected information and inferences: As a journalist/magazine editor he would be expected to have a significant number of informed sources of information His left wing political views might make him critical of the more conservative Churchill The autobiography was published in 1982 recalling views held in 1942.
-The evidence could be assessed here in terms of giving weight to the following points of information and inferences about the abilities of Winston Churchill as a wartime political leader: It claims that opposition to Churchill's ability as a leader was growing and was widespread It implies that he had first hand knowledge of meetings taking place that were critical of Churchill's leadership It suggests that Churchill still retained the general support of the people as a wartime leader.
+Candidates must analyse and evaluate the sources to consider how far the historian could make use of them to investigate Nelson's qualities as a naval commander in the years 1804-05.
+Source 1 1.
+The following points could be made about the origin and nature of the source and applied when evaluating the use of selected information and inferences: The despatch is from Nelson himself and is likely to reflect a desire to portray his qualities positively It is to his military superiors and might look to give an honest appraisal of the naval situation The tone of the source is one of self-aggrandisement in the face of neglect from his superiors.
+2. The evidence could be assessed here in terms of giving weight to the following points of information and inferences about Nelson's qualities as a naval commander in the years 1804-05: It suggests that he has empathy with and implies concern for the welfare of his seamen It states that his task as commander is 'arduous' but implies he is more than up to it He implies that he has been innovative and ingenious in maintaining the morale of his men.
 3. Knowledge of historical context should be deployed to support and develop inferences and to confirm the accuracy/usefulness of information or to note limitations or to challenge aspects of content.
-Relevant points may include: He rallied the nation in defiance of Hitler.
-In the words of Labour politician Hugh Dalton, Churchill was 'the only man we have for this hour' Public opinion polls show that between July 1940 and May 1945, never less than 78 per cent of those polled said they approved of Churchill as prime minister The failure of the Conservatives to win the general election of July 1945 suggests that the political influence of Churchill was waning.
+Relevant points may include: During the Napoleonic Wars squadrons of British ships were at sea for months, patrolling, defending against invasion and protecting commerce Nelson had great experience of blockading during the French Wars In 1804 Spain joined the war as France's ally, adding their ships to the French forces.